ADULT COUNTY JAILS STILL PUT KIDS IN SOLITARY

 William Lassiter, the North Carolina Deputy Commissioner of Juvenile Justice, agreed that past reforms to the juvenile justice system led to short term cost increases, but ultimately to fewer youth in the system and savings of more than $40 million.
 In 2009, the state legislature commissioned a cost-benefit study of passing a law to raise the age of jurisdiction.
 The study, completed by the Vera Institute of Justice, in 2011 found high short-term costs but over $52 million per year in long-term savings and a 10% reduction in recidivism.

 “Recommendations for Strengthening the Unified Court System of North Carolina,” a report commissioned by NC Supreme Court Chief Justice Mark Martin and released in March 2017 by the North Carolina Commission on the Administration of Law & Justice (NCCALJ), recommended raising the age of jurisdiction to age 18 for all offenses except violent felonies.
-The report cited data and research that raising the age in North Carolina was likely to result in lower recidivism, less crime, and increased safety.
+The report cited data and research that raising the age in North Carolina would result in lower recidivism, less crime, and increased safety.
 The report also noted that “North Carolina data shows a significant 7.5% decrease in recidivism when teens are adjudicated in the juvenile versus the adult system.”

 Until June 2017, North Carolina was the only state that automatically charges 16 and 17 year old youth as adults.
 In fact, youth will still be charged as adults until a recent law goes into effect in 2019.
 On June 15, 2016, the North Carolina Department of Public Safety (DPS) announced plans to end the practice of putting youth under the age of 18 in solitary confinement by September 2016, citing the devastating harms of solitary confinement.
 In North Carolina, the DPS’s Division of Adult Corrections and Juvenile Justice oversees the adult and juvenile justice prison system.
 In 2015, a coalition of human rights organizations, including the American Civil Liberties Union’s National Prison Project, the ACLU of North Carolina, the University of North Carolina School of Law Human Rights Policy Lab, the UNC Center for Civil Rights, and NC Stop Torture Now sent a letter asking the United States Department of Justice to open an investigation into the use of solitary confinement in North Carolina prisons.
 Click here to read more on the DPS announcement.

-Under the a new program being implemented by DPS, youth in modified housing should be out of their rooms for 45 hours per week for programming.
+Under the a program being implemented by DPS, youth in modified housing should be out of their rooms for 45 hours per week for programming.
 Unfortunately, this still leaves a fair number of waking hours unaddressed.
 In our experience, the best policies limit isolation far more strictly and encourage facilities to keep youth involved in programming as many hours as possible per day.

 In April 2017, the Vera Institute of Justice released a report on the use of solitary in DPS facilities.
 In 2015, with funding from the U.S. Department of Justice’s Bureau of Justice Assistance, DPS partnered with the Vera Institute of Justice as part of Vera’s national Safe Alternatives to Segregation Initiative to reduce its reliance on solitary confinement.
 North Carolina was one of five corrections systems selected to participate in the initiative, which will later include up to five additional systems.
 While Vera notes that North Carolina has taken steps to reduce solitary, including in programs for youth under the age of eighteen, the Report highlights serious concerns, including racial and ethnic disparities in the use of solitary.
 Read the report’s section on “youthful offenders.”